thomasgoldstein/zabuyaki/res/tiled/README.md

 **Rectangle** - This event activates on collision with any player.
 Custom Properties:
-* go <Point name> <- move player(s) to the map point.
+* go (Point name) <- move player(s) to the map point.
-* gox <X> <- move player(s) by X pixels.
+* gox (X) <- move player(s) by X pixels.
 Use negative number to move players left.
 Yo cannot use both 'go' and 'gox' in the same event.
-* goy <Y> <- move player(s) by Y pixels.
+* goy (Y) <- move player(s) by Y pixels.
 Use negative number to move players up.
 You can use both 'goy' and 'gox' in the same event to move players diagonally.
+* togox (X) & togoy (Y) <- The same as gox/goy, but players are instantly teleported to the x+togox, y+togoy point and return to their original position.
+It is used in the enter map events.
-* duration <seconds> <- duration of the movement.
+* duration (seconds) <- duration of the movement.
 1 second if missing.
-* face < 1 / -1 > <- Face player(s)'s face to the set direction.
+* face ( 1 / -1 ) <- Face player(s)'s face to the set direction.
 If missing the facing is set automatically.
-* move <"player"/"players"> <- Whom to move either the 1st collided player or all the alive players.
+* move ("player"/"players") <- Whom to move either the 1st collided player or all the alive players.
 On missing the property "players" type is used.
 * ignorestate <- Apply the movement to players despite on their current states.
 * disabled <- Disable event.
 It cannot be run.
-* animation <animation name> <- Set sprite animation before the movement.
+* animation (animation name) <- Set sprite animation before the movement.
 On missing the property "walk" animation is used.
-* z <positive number> <- Set final player(s) z coordinate.
+* z (positive number) <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
-* nextevent <event name> <- start this event next (it is called as if it was collided with a player).
+* nextevent (event name) <- start this event next (it is called as if it was collided with a player).
 Such chained events might be located out of the walkable area.
+Also you can call predefined events.

 **Point** - This event is passive and its name is used as a point on a map.

 We will add other rectangle event triggers of other types in this group later.

+## Predefined events ##
+* nextmap <- Load next map.
+The next map is set in the map properties.
+It can be changed by some event with 'nextmap' (map name) property.

 ## Define enemy batches ##
 Go to the layers tab.
 Create **Group layer**.
 Rename it to "batch".